brownbaerchen/pySDC/pySDC/playgrounds/12th_PinT_Workshop/README.rst

 Downloading `pySDC` as a tarball is the easiest, but also the least favorable solution.
 Finally, the code can also be obtained using ``pip install``, but then sources are not that easily accessible.

-So, please go ahead and clone from Github:
+So, please go ahead and clone from your fork on Github:

 .. code-block:: bash